-- 5. Configure the Tomcat container to use the BouncyCastle provider.
-There are many ways to configure the container; this example uses a setenv.sh file: - 1.
+- 5. Configure the Tomcat container to use the Bouncy Castle provider.
+There are many ways to configure the container.
+This example uses a setenv.sh file: - 1.
 Locate or create a setenv.sh file for your Tomcat container.
-When Tomcat installed in /path/to/tomcat/, the file can be /path/to/tomcat/bin/setenv.sh. - 2.
-Add the following line for the bc-fips-1.0.2.3.jar classpath:
+When Tomcat is installed in /path/to/tomcat/, the file can be /path/to/tomcat/bin/setenv.sh. - 2.
+Add the following lines to the setenv.sh file: